hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ### Use case: Privacy-enhanced Federated Learning on FPC Lite

-***TODO resolve below***
-- *MB:I dont see this section here under architecture; better as subsection of motivation;*
-- *MS: this section is here as it is to motivate FPC Lite and why even a restricted programming model makes sense.
-Note right now before architecture we were generic and discussed the broader uses-cases; also FPC Lite is only intrduceded here as are the constraints which are referenced further down in this section.
-So i still think it has to be here (or the motivation section has to be greatly changed.)*

 ***TODO: @Jeb can you please make pass on below and replace this section as appropriate with info from HBP, UMBC or alike***

 For example, Federated Learning on private sensitive information is a real-world use-case which FPC Lite enables securely on Hyperledger Fabric.